g7sim/cmsimple-XH-CL/README.md

 * It has the same GPL3 license (Licenses of plugins are to be observed), und there is also a Wikipedia article about the <a href=https://en.wikipedia.org/wiki/CMSimple> history of Cmsimple</a>

-* You should use at least php 7.3,  and it is tested with php 7.4 and php 8.1
+* You should use at least php 8.1

-* It contains a version of CKEDITOR 4.18, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).  (<a href="https://ckeditor.com/cke4/builder/download/55f2d3c7a5ee9df62a35a2842c506c27" target=_blank> Here</a> always the newest version - which may not function .... because of outdated plugins in the plugins_external - directory ).
+* It contains a version of CKEDITOR 4.22, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).  (<a href="https://ckeditor.com/cke4/builder/download/55f2d3c7a5ee9df62a35a2842c506c27" target=_blank> Here</a> always the newest version - which may not function .... because of outdated plugins in the plugins_external - directory ).

 * At <a href=https://https://ckeditor.com/cke4/addons/plugins/all> Ckeditor.com</a> and  at github (search) are more than 20 plugins from sestolab(based on smethods), akilli etc.